An analysis of parameter compression and full-modeling techniques with Velocileptors for DESI 2024 and beyond: Fitting methods

 The ``ShapeFit'' method is an extension to the standard template-fit compression, and was conceived as a way to partially bridge the gap in constraining power between the standard template and direct/full modeling methods, while preserving some of the model-independence of the former technique~\cite{Briedan21}.
 This is achieved by allowing modifications to the shape of the linear power spectrum via a multiplicative factor,

 where $P_{\rm lin}^{\rm ref}(\bk)$ is the template power spectrum produced by \texttt{CLASS} and is fixed throughout the fit.
+The form of this scaling was an ansatz chosen to best replicate the effect of varying $\omega_b, \omega_m$, and $n_s$ on the shape of the power spectrum (logarithmic slope and small/large scale limits), which would otherwise be captured in the transfer function when running \texttt{CLASS}.
 The modified power spectrum $P^{\prime}_{\rm lin}(\bk)$ is what we provide to \texttt{velocileptors} to produce the full 1-loop prediction for a given $(f\sigma_8,\alpha_{\parallel},\alpha_{\perp},m)$.
 For simplicity we keep fixed the second shape parameter, $n=0$.
 Allowing this parameter to vary accounts variations of the template emulating a spectral index effect, which in this paper we do not consider.
 Following the original ShapeFit paper \cite{Briedan21} we choose for $a$ and $k_p$ their proposed values, $a=0.6$ and $k_p=0.03\, h\,{\rm Mpc}^{-1}$.
+With this modification to the classic template analysis, ShapeFit is now able to capture more information from the early universe without sacrificing its model independence.
+As a drawback, the freedom given by the ShapeFit parametrization in the linear power spectrum may not be sufficient to reproduce the exact shape of the transfer function as modeled by the Direct/Full-Modeling Fit technique (see next subsection) when 1) the fiducial cosmology is very different from the true cosmology, and 2) when the statistical errors of the data are very small.
+In Ref.~\cite{KP5s3-Noriega} (Fig. 2) this effect is quantified for the power spectrum, as well as in an upcoming paper (Ref.~\cite{KP5s8-Findlay}, in prep) focused on DESI Y1 geometry.
+On another hand, this effect could also be important if the ShapeFit compression technique is applied to higher-order statistics, such as the bispectrum, but this has not been yet quantified, as it goes beyond the scope of this paper.